 3+3 Accelerated Law Program

-A: 3+3 students will pay the law school tuition rate for all three years they are enrolled in law school.
-For 3+3 students earning their bachelor’s degree from the University of Louisville, undergraduate scholarships may be used for the first year of law school.
+Please note that 3+3 students will pay the law school tuition rate for all three years of their enrollment at Louisville Law.
+For 3+3 students earning their bachelor’s degree from the University of Louisville, undergraduate scholarships may be applied toward the first year of the JD program.